ericrenone/Theory-of-Neural-Learning-Phase-Transitions/README.md

-# Unified Theory of Neural Learning Phase Transitions
+# Theory of Neural Learning Phase Transitions

 > *"Intelligence emerges as signal consolidation over a collapsing fractal manifold at the edge of spectral stability."*